Frequently Asked Questions

 How do I register for classes?

-Undergraduate Students: After you make your deposit, the first step is to complete a New Student Information Form online which will include preliminary questions about your academic interests.
-You will then receive information to complete and submit a Course Interest and Pre-Registration Form by June 14.
-After you complete your form, a faculty advisor will contact you to provide advice and answer any questions.
-At the end of July, you will receive a copy of your course schedule for fall.
+After you submit your deposit, the first step is to complete a New Student Information Form in your admission portal which will include questions about your academic interests.
+After you complete your form, a faculty advisor may contact you to provide advice and answer any questions.
+At the end of July, you will receive your course schedule for fall.
+Review Suggestions for Selecting Courses for more information about the registration process.

 When should I arrive?